 - Multi-day passes must be picked up during work hours days which are Monday to Friday 6 am - 5 pm from the Badge Office just to the right of the main entrance to the base on Moffett Boulevard.

 - Multi-day visit requests will also allow you to enter the NASA campus after work hours without pickup a pass at the Badge Office,

 but just on the first day of the visit request date range.

 A separate visit request must be submitted for each after hours visit.

 - It takes four weeks of planning for adults who are not US citizens to visit Ames.
 Green card holders are treated as citizens.
 Talk with Michael if you are not a citizen and wish to visit Ames.

-- Drivers need to have a NASA Ames visit request for them to pass the second gate.
-Coordinate this with Sabina Davis and/or Michael Schuh.
+- Drivers need to have a NASA Ames visit request for them to the part of the NASA campuss that has the robotics field.
+Coordinate this with the student organizing the drive practice and/or Michael Schuh.

 - For those biking from MVHS to the NASA Robotics lab (much of the